 Xbox One X issues

 Many Xbox One X owners already reported various issues, ranging from black screen issues to random shutdowns.
 In most cases, the solution offered by Microsoft’s support teams was a console replacement.
+Due to a sheer number of initially-released consoles, things like this are not as uncommon as one would expect.
+Albeit, these cases still can be isolated, considering the fact that the sales doubled in late 2017 and we’re talking about thousands of platforms distributed to customers.

 As you can see, it’s better to be safe and be able to have your console repaired or replaced, than sorry.